JeanRiffel/freight-web/README.md

-This is the project built on React in order to apply my stydies and get the hand dirty by working :D
+This is the project built on React in order to apply my stydies and get the hands dirty by working :D